ropensci/roweb3/content/blog/2026-01-20-introducing-distionary/index.md

 package_version: 0.1.0
 social: A post about a new probability distribution framework in R with distionary and the wider probaverse.
 description: The distionary package is on CRAN and brings a new way to build and probe probability distributions in R, forming the building blocks of the probaverse ecosystem.
-editor: ~
+editor: Steffi LaZerte
+params:
+  doi: "10.59350/pg1t4-ty826"
 ---

-The [distionary](https://docs.ropensci.org/distionary/) package is newly available on CRAN.
+After passing through rOpenSci peer review, the [distionary](https://docs.ropensci.org/distionary/) package is now newly available on CRAN.
 It allows you to make probability distributions quickly – either from a few inputs or from its built-in library – and then probe them in detail.

 These distributions form the building blocks that piece together advanced statistical models with the wider [probaverse](https://probaverse.com) ecosystem, which is built to release modelers from low-level coding so production pipelines stay human-friendly.
+Right now, the other probaverse packages are [distplyr](https://distplyr.probaverse.com), allowing you to morph distributions into new forms, and [famish](https://famish.probaverse.com), allowing you to tune distributions to data.
 Developed with risk analysis use cases like climate and insurance in mind, the same tools translate smoothly to simulations, teaching, and other applied settings.

 This post highlights the top 3 features of this youngest version of distionary.